 So Warner Bros. and director Andy Muschietti have answered the call, fulfilling this desire of the fans by producing a respectably budgeted, period-set horror that entertains and defies narrative convention in all the right areas.

 As with a number of King’s novels, It follows the adolescent adventures of a group of friends during their Summer vacation.
 However, this is not Wet Hot American Summer.
-Because the town in which the film is set, Derry, has come under an uninterrupted spate of child disappearances, one of which being the younger brother of our lead protagonist, Bill (Jaeden Lieberher).
-So, Bill, accompanied by his self-proclaimed clan of ‘Losers’ – Beverly (Sophia Lillis), Stanley (Wyatt Oleff), Ben (Jeremy Ray Taylor), Richie (Finn Wolfhard), Eddie (Jack Dylan Grazer) and Mike (Chosen Jacobs) – begin to investigate into and plan to uncover the mystery surrounding these abductions.
+Because the town in which the film is set, Derry, has suffered from an uninterrupted spate of child disappearances, one of which being the younger brother of our lead protagonist, Bill (Jaeden Lieberher).
+So Bill, accompanied by his self-proclaimed clan of ‘Losers’ – Beverly (Sophia Lillis), Stanley (Wyatt Oleff), Ben (Jeremy Ray Taylor), Richie (Finn Wolfhard), Eddie (Jack Dylan Grazer) and Mike (Chosen Jacobs) – begins to investigate into and plan to uncover the mystery surrounding these abductions.

 However, It doesn’t play like your typical mystery: the culprit is revealed in its opening moments.
 Who is the deviant behind these kidnappings?
 The very thing the neutral yet tantalising title refers to, the spectre who is haunting their every move, the supernatural threat that declares itself as, and takes the form of, Pennywise the Dancing Clown (Bill Skarsgård).

 So with this early revelation, It will not amount to a cliché whodunit: instead, it plays as a psychological horror that also acts as an examination of fear and the efforts of the children to overcome these fears.